 Whether you prefer a home on the golf course, a secluded hillside or a quiet cul-de-sac, Oakmont has something to suit your taste and budget.
 Choose between areas where properties are maintained by a homeowners association, or an owner-maintained area.

-Stand-alone homes range from cozy cottages to stately hillside villas, with average prices ranging from $350,00 to $800,000.
-One-bedroom fourplex units, triplexes and duplex homes also are available.
+Single family homes range from cozy cottages to stately hillside villas, with average prices of $350,00 to $1.4 million.
+Fourplex units, triplexes and duplex homes also are available.
 Many homes have been updated and modified to offer the latest in design and convenience.
-Options include new patio homes at The Orchard, where buyers can choose from three different models, and The Meadows, Oakmont’s newest development, offering homes up to 2400 square feet.
+Options include new patio homes at The Orchard, where buyers can choose from three different models, and The Meadows, Oakmont’s newest development, features homes up to 2400 square feet.
 Oakmont homes are sold by real estate firms or by owner.
 Agents are knowledgeable about Oakmont properties and association benefits and requirements.

-Oakmont Gardens offers independent and assisted living in a beautiful campus style setting.
+Oakmont Gardens, which is independently owned, offers independent and assisted living in a beautiful campus style setting.
+It is an “all inclusive” style of apartment living which includes three meals per day, weekly housekeeping, weekly laundry, transportation, activities, outings and the OVA amenities.
 Apartment living includes one- and two-bedroom independent units.
 Shopping, hair salon and barber shop and many activities, such as concerts and clubs, are located on site at the complex.
 Fully supported assisted living services are also available to meet the individual needs of residents.
-Memory care will also be available at the Gardens in winter of 2018.

 Garden residents are members of Oakmont Village Association and have access to all facilities, clubs and services conveniently located near the Oakmont main Activities Center….
 Learn More.